yapplabs/ember-modal-dialog/README.md

 # Ember Modal Dialog [![Build Status](https://travis-ci.org/yapplabs/ember-modal-dialog.svg?branch=master)](https://travis-ci.org/yapplabs/ember-modal-dialog) [![Ember Observer Score](http://emberobserver.com/badges/ember-modal-dialog.svg)](http://emberobserver.com/addons/ember-modal-dialog)

+## Regarding the Status of this Addon

+A lot has happened in browser APIs, the JS ecosytem, and in the Ember ecosystem since this addon was created.

+Most notably, all major browsers have added support for the HTML `dialog` element.
+This effectively delivers the core use case for this addon as a browser API.
+It is not syntax-compatible of course, so adopting it requires learning the new element and its programmatic API and using it as appropriate for your situation.

+In the Javascript ecosystem, tether.js has reached the end of its life, being succeeded by popper and now by floating-ui as the most common solution for positioning a DOM element relative to another element.
+Our experience is that floating-ui works great in conjunction with Ember's modifiers.
+While there are addons that wrap it, like ember-velcro, we have found that using it directly does the job quite well.

+In the Ember ecosystem, addon authors are transitioning addons to support modern versions of Ember and to become v2 addons.
+This addon has three dependencies that are either unsupported or poorly supported: ember-tether, liquid-wormhole, and liquid-tether.

+Having contemplated these changes, *we won't be investing in ongoing development of this addon, and are migrating away from it in our own projects*.
+We will still review and accept PRs for bug fixes and compatibility, but we encourage you to move on.

+## Overview

 The ember-modal-dialog addon provides components to implement modal dialogs throughout an Ember application using a simple, consistent pattern.

 Unlike some other modal libraries for Ember, ember-modal-dialog uses solutions like [ember-wormhole](//github.com/yapplabs/ember-wormhole) to render a modal structure as a top-level DOM element for layout purposes while retaining its logical position in the Ember view hierarchy.
 This difference introduces a certain elegance and, dare we say, joy, into the experience of using modals in your app.
 For more info on this, see the "Wormhole" section below.